2ndLetter/IaC-ftw/README.md

 # IaC-ftw

 Todo:
-- [Terraform] Configure s3 bucket policies, update IAM roles accordingly [IP]
+- [Terraform] THE LAST ITEM I HAVE TO ADDRESS IS THE BUCKET POLICY (ETC 7/14)

 Run each script in its own directory:
 - Prep = root directory